LvChengbin/local-vimrc/README.md

 # local-vimrc
-Loading local .vimrc file from project directory.
+Loading the nearest .vimrc file to the editing file.

 ## Installation